MitchellSingleton/docker-airconnect/README.md

 changes:
-changed from supervisor to s6
+* changed from supervisor to s6
-changed image from ls.io ubuntu to ls.io alpine changed the script order to download airconnect on container start (instead of container build) added environment variables for persistent path and specific AirConnect version
+* changed image from ls.io ubuntu to ls.io alpine
+* changed the script order to download airconnect on container start (instead of requiring a container build)
+* added environment variables for persistent path and specific AirConnect version
-* path allows specifying a persistant storage
+* * path allows specifying a persistant storage
-* version allows specifying a specific version of airconnect added check to only download a file if it doesn't already exist in persistent path changed the extraction to only pull out the executables needed (changed to statically built ones) added check to only extract the binary files if they don't already exist
+*  version allows specifying a specific version of airconnect
+* added check to only download a file if it doesn't already exist in persistent path
+* changed the extraction to only pull out the executables needed (changed to statically built ones)
+* added check to only extract the binary files if they don't already exist

 testing:
 passed on raspberry 3b+ running the linux-aarch64-static version of AirConnect 1.6.2 (killed aircast)